Receiver-Device-Independent Quantum Key Distribution Protocols: Security analysis

 and the levels $\mathcal{S}_n$ for $n> 2$ can likewise be defined inductively.
 Ref.~\cite{wang_characterising_2019} proved that as $n$ goes to infinity (i.e., in the infinite level limit), the hierarchy converges to the set of quantum correlations.

 For the sake of clarity, we define $\Gamma_{xx'}^{ST}:=\bra{\psi_x}S^\dagger T \ket{\psi_{x'}}$ with $S,T\in \mathcal{S}$ and $x,x'=0,...,n-1$.
 The SDP upper bounding $p(e=x,\text{succ})$ is given by

 The overlap constraint between the set of states is enforced by Eq.~\eqref{eq: sdpconsG}.
 Eq.~\eqref{eq: sdpconsp} enforces the moment matrix $\Gamma$ to be compatible with the observed correlations $p(b|x,y)$.
-Eq.~\eqref{eq: sdpconsMiguel} encodes the constraints on Bob's and Eve's operators given by Eq.~\eqref{eq: propop}, as well as the constraints between elements of $\Gamma_{xx'}$ implied by the fact that $\Gamma_{xx'}^{ST}=\Gamma_{xx'}^{S'T'}$ whenever $S^\dagger T = {S'}^\dagger T'$ (cf.\ Prop.~4 of Ref.~\cite{Navascues2008}).
+In Eq.~\eqref{eq: sdpconsMiguel} $F_k$ are hermitian matrices and $f_k$ complex coefficients which are defined in order to encode the constraints on Bob's and Eve's operators given by Eq.~\eqref{eq: propop}, as well as the constraints between elements of $\Gamma_{xx'}$ implied by the fact that $\Gamma_{xx'}^{ST}=\Gamma_{xx'}^{S'T'}$ whenever $S^\dagger T = {S'}^\dagger T'$ (cf.\ Prop.~4 of Ref.~\cite{Navascues2008}).